SirMrTyler/SOPSC/TestingGuide.md

 ```

 2. Ensure the environment variables are defined.
-Create a `.env` file in `Frontend/sopsc-mobile-app` with the following values:
+Create a `.env.development` file in `Frontend/sopsc-mobile-app` with the following values:

 ```bash
 EXPO_PUBLIC_API_URL=https://localhost:5001/api/